-Tracking excursions normally leave from Ntebeko Entrance Gate at 8am daily and lasts between two and four hours.
-Visitors should please not that the Nyakagezi gorilla group moves frequently into the adjacent forests in Rwanda and DR Congo, but may only be tracked when they are in Uganda.
+Tracking excursions normally leave from Ntebeko Entrance Gate at 8 am daily and last between two and four hours.
+Visitors should please note that the Nyakagezi gorilla group moves frequently into the adjacent forests in Rwanda and DR Congo, but may only be tracked when they are in Uganda.
 Visitors spend a maximum of one hour with the group in order to minimize disturbance.

 Hiking and Nature Walks

 A hike through the forest to the deep Sabinyo Gorge – a massive gash in the flank of Mount Sabinyo – provides good birding opportunities and the chance to find the Rwenzori Turaco.
 This walk takes four hours, and passes through the Rugezi Swamp which is fantastic for bird watchers.

 The walk to the Congo border transcends different vegetation zones.
 Hikers can cite the calderas on top of the Gisozi hill, look out for Kisoro and Bunagana towns and be captivated by Lake Mutanda.

 The golden monkey track is a gentle steep but interesting two-hour trek through former farmland to the bamboo forest.
 On a clear day, you may view the Virunga Volcano range and come across buffalo and duiker.

 All three volcanoes in this park can be summited.
 Mt.
 Sabinyo, at 3,669m, takes about eight hours to cover the 14km round trip, following a steep ridge up to the peak.

 It takes around six hours to ascend and descend Mt.
 Gahinga (3,474m), topped by a swamp-filled crater and giant lobelia.
 Lucky climbers may spot golden monkeys on their way through the bamboo forest.